 4. In the great kitchen of a great house.
 John beat me to Mom’s stash of theatre playbills.
 He was drawn to the advertisements.

 Quality milk produced by modern standards, bottled under hygienic conditions

 Supper is served ONE HOUR before all evening theatre performances.

 The adverts, though, did not captivate him for long.
 He was soon ready to discard every playbill but one.
 Although the keeper had not stirred a dormant passion for theatre, nor revealed a clue to our great mystery, it had one great advantage over its rivals: The drama was set in a great (sic) kitchen in a great (sic) house.
 So John renewed his lapsed library privileges and read the play, which turned out to be all talk and no comestibles.
 I caught him at the stove before he could torch the disgraced playbill.

 The packrat in me wanted to save the playbills.
 John argued they were an embarrassment.
 I counterargued that they deserved to be scanned.
 “That’s your lookout,” John replied.
 “Afterward, shred them.”
 He regarded the destruction of playwrighting incompetence as a civic duty.
-After a spot of tea, I returned to the subject.
+After a cuppa, I returned to the subject.
 The playbills were evidence, I told him.
 Some Sherlock, materializing down the road, could use them to crack the case of his abduction.
 This angle elicited a palpable waver, but since it relied on a contingency, he did not fold.
 I pulled out my smoking gun: Several actors and actresses in the lists of characters had become Sirs and Dames.
 Even a playwright or two.
 Insincerely, John applauded my defense of the playbills.